 - Indicators: If you have applied a constraint to a task, for example to specify that it must end no later than a given date, a constraint icon is displayed in the column immediately before the Task Name column.
-Constraints are described in detail in "Using Constraints". - If you have made a task inactive to prevent it from affecting the scheduling of the project, the is displayed in this column.
-For more information about inactive tasks, see "Making a task inactive" in the topic "Enhancing a project plan". - Task Name: The name of each task.
+Constraints are described in detail in "Using Constraints".
+If you have made a task inactive to prevent it from affecting the scheduling of the project, the is displayed in this column.
+For more information about inactive tasks, see "Making a task - Task Mode: This column shows whether a task is scheduled automatically sor manually.
+You can switch task mode for a task by clicking the icon in this column and selecting a different mode on the drop-down list. - This topic assumes that the tasks of your project are scheduled automatically.
+For information about manual task scheduling, see "Using scheduling task modes". - Task Name: The name of each task.
 Tasks that contain one or more sub-tasks are shown in bold.
 These tasks (which correspond to parent branches in the Mind Map view) are called "summary tasks".
 Ordinary tasks (corresponding to branches without sub-branches in the Mind Map view) are shown in normal typeface and indented according to their level.
 See the paragraph "Grouping tasks" in "Entering and editing tasks". - Duration: The amount of working time the task will take.
 Time units are indicated by letters: mins (minutes), hrs (hours), days, wks (weeks), mths (months).
 The letter e before the time unit indicates elapsed time, in which case the task will last exactly the time specified, regardless of what the project calendar defines as working and non-working time.
 A question mark means that the figure is still an estimate.
 By default, MindView assigns a duration of one day to new tasks or tasks without specified duration.
 For more information about calendars, see "Defining calendars".